deviodigital/customer-loyalty-for-woocommerce/README.txt

 1. In your dashboard, go to `Plugins -> Add New`
 2. Search for `Customer Loyalty for WooCommerce` and install this plugin
+3. Go to `Settings -> Permalinks` and re-save the page
-3. Pat yourself on the back for a job well done :)
+4. Pat yourself on the back for a job well done :)

 == Screenshots ==